Date of Award

 The most noticeable theme that emerged from the analysis of the data was a lack of administrative support positively affecting the stress that participants of each subgroup obtained.
 The participants felt the administration did not back them up with discipline issues in the classroom or disagreements with parents, and were insensitive to teacher concerns.
 Other themes that emerged were student discipline, parent and community support, and the abundance of paperwork.

 Raymond, Michael, "Stressful Educational Phenomena that Led Teachers to Separate Voluntarily from a South Florida School District" (2003).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 185.